mrCamelCode/orion/README.md

 # Orion

-A lightweight lobbying and peer-to-peer mediation server intended for P2P gaming that prioritizes reliability.
+A lightweight lobbying and peer-to-peer mediation server that prioritizes reliability.

 ## Jump Around